-Through our work with more than 1,700 clients in 23 countries, we’ve built a deep understanding of company culture, employee engagement and the tools, techniques and best practice that companies use to build connections with their greatest asset: Their people.
+Through our work with more than 1,800 clients in 23 countries, we’ve built a deep understanding of company culture, employee engagement and the tools, techniques and best practice that companies use to build connections with their people.

-We’ve codified this understanding into a 10-element employee engagement model, The Engagement Bridge™ which documents the key parts of your organisation and your relationship with your people that you need to consider in order to build a more engaged culture.
+We’ve codified this understanding into a 10-element employee engagement model, the Engagement Bridge™ which documents the key parts of your organization and your relationship with your people that you need to consider in order to build a more engaged culture.

-Every organisation is different and the model is your guide, not your specific recipe.
+Every organization is different and the model is your guide, not your specific recipe.

 The order that you should approach things and the importance or value that each element has will depend on your own context – where you are in your employee engagement strategy, the makeup of your workforce and the type of market you are in.
 As our Client Success Director has said, employee engagement is not one-size-fits-all.